1Panel-dev/docs/docs/user_manual/settings.md

 The panel settings view offers support for various fundamental panel settings, encompassing:

-- Panel User: The 1Panel system only supports single-host single-user, and this is the validation information used to log in to the 1Panel panel, initialized by the user at the first login.
+- Panel User: The 1Panel system only supports single-host, single-user, and this is the validation information used to log in to the 1Panel panel, initialized by the user at the first login.
 - Panel Password: The password used to log in to the 1Panel panel.
 - Theme: The system supports light (light) and dark (dark) themes, which can be manually switched according to user habits, or can be selected to follow the system, automatically switching based on the theme mode used by the browser and operating system.
 - Menu Tabs: After enabling, it will list the most recently visited menus at the top of the page through multiple tabs.
 - Panel alias: Users can customize the panel name.
-- Language: The system currently supports Chinese and English.
+- Language: The system currently supports both Chinese and English.
-- Session timeout: This is the time after which the system automatically logs out if the user does not operate after logging in, with a minimum timeout time of 300 seconds.
+- Session timeout: This is the time after which the system automatically logs out if the user does not operate after logging in, with a minimum timeout of 300 seconds.
 - Server Address: Set the address of the current server, and after configuration, you can quickly open the service page of the specified application by clicking on the service port of the installed application in the app store.
 - Enable API: Allow third-party applications to access the API.
 - Preview program: After enabling, you can get the preview version of 1Panel to share feedback on new features and updates.